maniospas/Blombly/docs/advanced/preprocessor.md

 Blombly's preprocessor can understand several directives that transform the source code before compilation into `.bbvm` files.
 These directives are made distinct by prepending them with a `!` symbol.
-Three main types of preprocessing are available: dependencies that make a source code file include another's code, macros that enrich the language's grammar with higher-level expressions, and other supporting code transformations.
+Four main types of preprocessing are available: dependencies that make a source code file include another's code, expressions to be evaluated at compile time, and macros that enrich the language's grammar with higher-level expressions, and other supporting code transformations.

-**In practical code writting, you will mostly use dependencies.** Macros and other transformations may alter the order in which written code is executed.
-They should be sparingly during development - if at all.
+**In practical code writting, you will mostly use dependencies and perhaps compile time execution.**
+Macros and other transformations may alter the order in which written code is executed and should be sparingly used - if at all.
-They are meant to support libraries that inject new coding patterns, like those found in the `libs/.bb` file that the compiler includes before anything else so as to create some useful idioms.
+They are meant to support libraries that inject new coding patterns, like those found in the `libs/.bb` file that the compiler includes for support of additional idioms.

 ## !include